Middle School Handbook

 Students should be aware that state law requires that school officials, teachers and appropriate law enforcement officials be notified when a student of this District is involved in crimes related to physical violence, gang related acts, illegal possession of a controlled substance, analogue or other intoxicants, trespassing, property crimes, including but not limited to theft and vandalism, occurring in the school as well as in the community.

-Students should not use roller blades, bicycles, skateboards scooters, or any other form of personal transportation device in school hallways or District pedestrian traffic areas.
+Students should not use roller blades, bicycles, skateboards, scooters, or any other form of personal transportation device in school hallways or District pedestrian traffic areas.
 Exceptions may be made to reasonably accommodate students with mobility impairments.
 Use of any means of travel within buildings and on grounds by other than generally accepted practices where appropriate is prohibited.
 Students violating this expectation will be subject to disciplinary action.

-Any behavior or language, which in the judgement of the staff or administration, is considered to be obscene, disrespectful, vulgar, profane and/or violates community held standards of good taste will be subject to disciplinary action.
+Any behavior or language, which in the judgment of the staff or administration, is considered to be obscene, disrespectful, vulgar, profane and/or violates community held standards of good taste will be subject to disciplinary action.

 It is important to remember that the school’s rules apply going to and from school, at school, on school property, at school-sponsored events, and on school transportation.
 In some cases, a student can be suspended from school transportation for infractions of school bus rules.

-Ultimately, it is the principal’s responsibility to keep things orderly.
 In all cases, the School shall attempt to make discipline prompt and equitable and to have the punishment match the severity of the incident.
 Two types of discipline are possible, informal and formal:

-In the SRC, the student will create a written plan to deal with their disruptions.
+In the SRC/CBC, the student will create a written plan to deal with their disruptions.
 The plan must be negotiated and discussed with the teacher before returning to class.
 It is the student’s responsibility to make and keep an appointment with the teacher to negotiate a plan.
-Students, who choose to violate the rules of the SRC, choose to go home.
+Students, who choose to violate the rules of the SRC/CBC, choose to go home.
 Any student who chooses to go home must return to school with a parent and a completed plan of improvement.

 Parents will be contacted through email with a copy of the student’s “Plan of Improvement” once completed and approved.
 If the student exhibits chronic or excessive misbehavior or disruption, additional consequences may result.
 These may include: lunch or after school detention; or in-school or out-of- school suspension.

 Formal discipline removes the student from school.
-It includes emergency removal for up to Seventy-two (72) hours, suspension for up to ten (10) school days, and expulsion from school.
+It includes emergency removal for up to seventy-two (72) hours, suspension for up to ten (10) school days, and expulsion from school.
 Suspensions and expulsions may carry over into the next school year.
-Removal For less than one (1) school day without the possibility of suspension or expulsion may not be appealed.
+Removal for less than one (1) school day without the possibility of suspension or expulsion may not be appealed.
 Suspension and expulsion can be appealed.

 Students being considered for suspension or expulsion are entitled to an informal hearing with the building administrator, prior to removal, at which time the student will be notified of the charges against him/her and given an opportunity to make a defense.